asreva/ada-2020-project-milestone-p3-p3_ada-dream-team/README.md

 5. happiness2020.pkl and countries_info.csv from "tutorial 01- Handling data".
 More characteristics for each country.
 ### 4. Methods:
 1. Mapping (home position to country belonging)
-2. Classification/Regression (try to predict the belonging or the characteristics when belonging to one country)
-3. Matching (match people and countries that are comparable)
+2. Clustering
+3. Anova test and Kruskal-Wallis test
+4. Correlation matrix
+5. Pair plots
+6. PCA
+7. Linear regression
 ### 5. Proposed timeline:
+Week 12
 1. Compute the nationalities
-2. Compute friendships characteristics (number of friends, proximity of them, frequency of meetings)
+2. Compute friendships characteristics (number of friends, proximity of them, frequency of meetings) Week 13
-3. Find similarities and disparities between countries
+3. Find similarities and disparities between countries based on country characteristics
-4. Find similarities and disparities between users
+4. Find similarities and disparities between countries based on friendship characteristics Week 14
-5. Matching countries and users
-6. Infer the factors that influence friendships characteristics (feature importance)
+5. Infer the factors that influence friendships characteristics for each country
+6. Infer the relations between quality and quantity of friends for each user
+7. Revising and commeting code
-7. Plotting and reporting results
+8. Plotting and reporting results
 ### 6. Organization within the team:
-1. Compute the nationalities [Week 12]
+1. Compute the nationalities [Week 12] (Iván-Daniel)
-2. Compute friendships characteristics (number of friends, proximity of them, frequency of meetings) [Week 12]
+2. Compute friendships characteristics (number of friends, proximity of them, frequency of meetings) [Week 12] (Thibault & Andrés)
-3. Find similarities and disparities between countries [Week 13]
+3. Find similarities and disparities between countries based on country characteristics[Week 13] (Iván-Daniel & Thibault)
-4. Find similarities and disparities between users [Week 13]
+4. Find similarities and disparities between countries based on friendship characteristics[Week 13] (Iván-Daniel & Thibault)
-5. Matching countries and users [Week 13]
-6. Infer the factors that influence friendships characteristics (feature importance) [Week 14]
+5. Infer the factors that influence friendships characteristics for each country (feature importance) [Week 14] (Andrés & Iván-Daniel)
+6. Infer the relations between quality and quantity of friends for each user [Week 14] (Andrés)
+7. Revising and commeting code [Week 14] (All members in collaboration)
-7. Plotting and reporting results [Week 14]
+8. Plotting and reporting results [Week 14] (All members in collaboration)